-Besides providing a beautiful geometric explanation of mirror symmetry, the SYZ conjecture [163] has been exerting its profound influence on many related areas of mathematics as well.
-We are going to briefly describe several examples of applications in this regard.
+Besides providing a beautiful geometric explanation of mirror symmetry, the SYZ conjecture [154] has been exerting its long-lasting effect on many related areas of mathematics as well.
+Let us briefly describe several examples of applications in this regard.

 HMS via SYZ.
 As we have seen, the SYZ conjecture is based upon the idea of D-branes in string theory.
 Recall that B-branes (i.e. D-branes in the B-model) are coherent sheaves over complex subvarieties while A-branes (i.e. D-branes in the A-model) are special Lagrangian submanifolds equipped with flat U(1) connections.
-Therefore we may regard Kontsevich's Homological Mirror Symmetry (HMS) conjecture [111], which asserts that the (derived) Fukaya category of a Calabi-Yau manifold X is equivalent to the derived category of coherent sheaves on the mirror \check{X} , as a manifestation of the isomorphism between the A-model on X and the B-model on \check{X} .
-Hence, rather naturally, one may expect that the SYZ proposal, and in particular SYZ transforms, can be employed to construct geometric functors which realize the categorial equivalences asserted by the HMS conjecture.
+It therefore makes sense to view Kontsevich's HMS conjecture [103], which asserts that the Fukaya category of a Calabi-Yau manifold X is equivalent to the derived category of coherent sheaves on the mirror \check{X} , as a manifestation of the isomorphism between the A-model on X and the B-model on \check{X} .
+So rather naturally, one expects that the SYZ proposal, and in particular SYZ transforms, can be exploited to construct functors which realize the categorial equivalences asserted by the HMS conjecture.

-For example, given a Lagrangian section of an SYZ fibration $\mu : X \to B$, its intersection point with a fiber L of μ determines a flat U(1)-connection on the dual torus L^{\vee} .
-Patching these flat U(1)-connections together give a holomorphic line bundle over the total space of the dual fibration, which is the mirror X modulo quantum corrections.
-This simple idea, first envisioned by Gross [69, 70], was explored by Arinkin-Polishchuk [7] and Leung-Yau-Zaslow [122] to construct SYZ transforms which were then applied to prove and understand the HMS conjecture in the semi-flat Calabi-Yau case.
-Later, the same idea was also exploited to study the HMS conjecture for toric varieties [1, 2, 46, 48, 47, 16, 24, 40].
+For example, given a Lagrangian section of a special Lagrangian torus fibration $\mu : X \to B$, its intersection point with a fiber L of μ determines a flat U(1)-connection on the dual torus L^{\vee} .
+Patching these flat U(1)-connections together should give a holomorphic line bundle over the total space of the dual fibration, which is the mirror \check{X} .
+This simple idea, first envisioned by Gross [67, 68], was explored by Arinkin and Polishchuk [7] and Leung, Yau and Zaslow [113] to construct SYZ transforms, which were applied to prove and understand the HMS conjecture in the semi-flat Calabi-Yau case.
+Later, the same idea was also employed to study the HMS conjecture for toric varieties [1, 2, 43, 45, 44, 16, 24, 37].

-In some more recent works [18, 28, 27, 26, 81], SYZ transforms were used to construct geometric Fourier-type functors (on the objects level) which realize the HMS categorial equivalences for certain examples of toric Calabi-Yau manifolds such as resolutions of A_n -singularities and the smoothed conifold, where one encounters SYZ fibrations with singular fibers and hence nontrivial quantum corrections.

-On the other hand, work in progress by K.-L. Chan, Leung and Ma [29, 30] have shown that SYZ transforms can also be applied to construct the HMS equivalences on the morphism level, at least in the semi-flat case.
+In some more recent works [18, 26, 25], SYZ transforms were applied to construct geometric Fourier-type functors (on the objects level) which realize the HMS categorial equivalences for certain examples of local Calabi-Yau such as resolutions of the A_n -singularities and the smoothed conifold, where one encounters SYZ fibrations with singular fibers and hence nontrivial quantum corrections.
+On the other hand, work in progress by K.-L. Chan, Leung and Ma [28, 27] have shown that SYZ transforms can also used to construct the HMS equivalences on the morphism level, at least in the semi-flat case.
 The ultimate goal is to construct a canonical geometric Fourier-type functor associated to any given SYZ fibration, which realizes the equivalences of categories asserted by the HMS conjecture, thereby enriching our understanding of the geometry of the HMS conjecture, and also mirror symmetry as a whole.

 Ricci-flat metrics and disk counting.
-A remarkable observation in the SYZ paper [163] is that a Ricci-flat metric on the mirror can be decomposed as the sum of a semi-flat part (which was written down explicitly earlier in Greene-Shapere-Vafa-Yau [68]) and an instanton-corrected part which should come from contributions by holomorphic disks in the original Calabi-Yau manifold bounded by Lagrangian torus fibers of an SYZ fibration.
-This suggests a concrete and qualitative description of Ricci-flat metrics, which are almost never explicit.
+A remarkable observation in the SYZ paper [154] is that a Ricci-flat metric on the mirror can be decomposed as the sum of a semi-flat part (which was written down explicitly earlier in [65]) and an instanton-corrected part which should come from contributions by holomorphic disks in the original Calabi-Yau manifold which have boundaries on the Lagrangian torus fibers of an SYZ fibration.
+This suggests a concrete and qualitative description of Ricci-flat metrics, which are extremely hard to write down.